np1919/Portfolio/index.md

 - [Python Quiz Bot](https://github.com/np1919/Python-Quiz) (Fall 2022);

-  	- script-based quiz bot
+  	- script-based quiz bot for those new to working with data in Python

   	- to practice list and dict indexing, before moving on to pandas etc. dataframe indexing

-	- developed in my off-time while working as Python team lead

 -  [Stock Functions](https://github.com/np1919/Stocks) (Nov 2021);

 	- yfinance API and data visualization